 Where to Use, What to Expect

 Milorganite is an excellent sustainable fertilizer for turfgrass.
-It contains organic nitrogen for sustained feeding without any burn potential.
+It contains slow-release nitrogen for sustained feeding without any burn potential.
 Milorganite phosphorus is plant available but resistant to leaching, and the iron is non-staining.

 Provide phosphorus where avoiding phosphorus leaching to adjoining waters is critical